hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 These pages give a step-by-step guide how to deploy your own validator node to the Canton network.

+**Please note that this setup is NOT intended for production use, but rather for learning about the structure of a validator node and how to interact with it.
+Among other things, the validator deployed here does not persist its data and is not configured to read from the SVC in a BFT manner.**

 .. _old-validator_prerequisites:

 Prerequisites